 Ways to keep medication stored safely include the following:

-- Medicine lock box storage can help you keep all of your medications locked up tight in one convenient place.
+- Medication lock boxes can help you keep all of your medications locked up tight in one convenient place.
 These are an excellent solution if you have multiple prescription medications or a want to lock up both rx and OTC meds in one secured location.

 - Store meds up high and out of reach of young children to avoid accidental medication poisoning or unwanted access.

 How to Dispose of Meds